Factbox: Parties contesting Japan's December 16 election

 2009 result: 21 seats

-The party founded by members of a Buddhist sect, the Soka Gakkai, is a former LDP ally and expected to be in any coalition led by the larger conservative party.
+The party founded by members of a Buddhist sect, the Soka Gakkai, was a junior partner in LDP-led governments for 10 years until the ruling camp’s rout in a 2009 lower house election.
+The LDP is expected to keep the partnership with the New Komeito even if it wins a majority alone because Abe’s party falls short of majority in the upper chamber.

+Some in the LDP would like eventually to end the alliance given policy differences in some areas, but cutting ties would not be easy since the two parties have cooperated closely in election districts, with the LDP relying on the Komeito’s solid vote machine to provide support for many of its own candidates.

-It tends to focus on economic policies for the less well off and is more moderate on security issues than the LDP.
+The New Komeito focuses on economic policies for the less well off and is more moderate on security issues than the LDP, opposing revision of the pacifist constitution, for example.

 Established: 2012